I-M-Iqbal/I-M-Iqbal.github.io/content/blog/What-is-a-proscribed-organisation.md

 ## So what is a proscribed organisation?

-A proscribed organisation is an organisation concerned with terrorism which is defined in S.3 of the Terrorism Act 2000 as: 'commits or participates in acts of terrorism, prepares for terrorism, promotes or encourages terrorism, or is otherwise concerned in terrorism'.[^3]
+A proscribed organisation is an organisation "concerned with terrorism" which is defined in S.3 of the Terrorism Act 2000 as: 'commits or participates in acts of terrorism, prepares for terrorism, promotes or encourages terrorism, or is otherwise concerned in terrorism'.[^3]

 Promoting or encouraging terrorism includes where the activities of the organisation include the unlawful glorification of the commission or preparation of terrorism whether these be specific past or future acts or general glorification of such acts.[^4] It can also includes situation where the organisation is associated with statements containing glorification of the aforementioned nature.[^4].
 Glorification includes if a person could reasonably infer that what is being glorified should be emulated or is illustrative of a type of conduct that should be emulated.[^5] This can include any form of praise of celebration and also includes sounds and images as well as words.[^6]

-Where the Secretary of State believes an organisation is concerned with terrorism, they may add them to the list of prescribed organisations in Schedule 2.[^7] They also have he power to add any alternative names for such an organisation to the schedule.[^8]
+Where the Secretary of State believes an organisation is "concerned with terrorism", they may add them to the list of prescribed organisations in Schedule 2.[^7] They also have he power to add any alternative names for such an organisation to the schedule.[^8]

 ## In what circumstances does the Home Secretary use this power?

 The home secretary will also consider other factors, once the statutory test described above is met.
 These include the nature/ scale of an organisations activities, threat posed to the UK and British nationals overseas, their presence in the UK and the 'need to support other members of the international community in the global fight against terrorism'.[^9]

-One example of groups that are proscribed is the UK Hamas.

-Hamas aims to 'liberate Palestine from Israeli occupation and establish an Islamic state in Palestine'.[^9] It was proscribed because it 'commits and participates in terrorism' because it has amongst other things 'launched indiscriminate rocket and mortar attacks' on Israel.[^9] It also prepares for terrorism by training young persons to participate in these attacks[^9].

-Hamas launched a legal challenge to its proscription recently which has yet to be adjudicated.[^10].
-There is likely to be a further blog post about the court that hears cases challenging proscription and the arguments being made by Hamas in the future.

-This might appear confusing, why is a group that has not carried out any attacks on the UK on this list?
-Perhaps because the Home Secretary can proscribe organisations to support our allies in the War on Terror?
-This might be true, but given the broad meaning of concerned with terrorism and the extra territoriality of the UK definition of Terrorism and other terrorism offences, the groups activities appear to fit under the S.3 power to proscribe.
-These issues are discussed further below.

 ## what happens when an organisation is proscribed?

 A series of offences outlined between section 11 and 13A, which are generally called supporting a proscribed organsation, now apply.[^11] Immigration powers such the power to exclude persons who support these organisations can also be used to manage the risk of Terrorism.[^11] Online material that supports these groups can also be removed.[^11]

-A further blog post about these offences, focusing on the offence that Mr Liam Óg Ó hAnnaidh, better known as Mo Chara of Kneecap, has been changed with is also likely to be written in the near future.
-This will include discussion of the extraterritoriality of some of these offences.[^11] (extraterritoriality = someone can be prosecuted for the offence even if it was committed abroad.
-Criminal jurisdiction is normally not extraterritorial so this is unusual)

 Powers to freeze assets can also be used and the resources of a proscribed organisation are terrorist property and are, therefore, liable to be seized by the UK government.[^11]